-Although each improvement category described in this chapter has specific eligible activities, the use of RCP funding is restricted to and must be consistent with the provisions outlined in Article XIX and the California State Controller's Guidelines Relating to Gas Tax Expenditures for Cities and Counties (March 2019).
-These Guidelines are available at the following link: https://www.sco.ca.gov/Files-AUD/qas tax guidelines31219.pdf.
+Although each improvement category described in this chapter has specific eligible activities, the use of RCP funding is restricted to and must be consistent with the provisions outlined in Article XIX and the California State Controller's Guidelines Relating to Gas Tax Expenditures (March 2019).
+These Guidelines are available at the following link: https://sco.ca.gov/Files-AUD/gas tax guidelines31219.pdf.